RickDW/manim-revealjs/README.md

 If you want to go for the first option, the slide's `<section>` should be given the `fv-background` class (short for *fragmented video class*).
 Next you need to set its `fv-video` attribute to the video's url, and its `fv-playback-info` attribute to the url of the `.json` file that was generated when you rendered the video.
 (This last file contains the timestamps of the different fragments of your video).

-If you want to go for the second option of embedding your video like any other slide content, you can simply add a `<vid>` element with some extra attributes.
+If you want to go for the second option of embedding your video like any other slide content, you can simply add a `<video>` element with some extra attributes.
 The `src` attribute should point to the video's url, just like for a normal video element.
 The `fv-playback-info` attribute should point to the generated `.json` file.
 Finally you should add the `fv-video` class so the plugin can find your video automatically.

 The final thing that needs to be done is to tell Reveal to use the RevealManim plugin.
 All you need to do is to pass it into the `plugin` field when you're initializing Reveal: